Peugeot Logo

 Peugeot Logo 1980

 The lion, repeating the outlines from the previous emblem, received a white outline and a blue background.
-Below the square is the name of the car brand.
-It is set in block type and reduced in size so that the eye clings first to the royal animal and then to the text.
+Below the square is the car brand name.
+It is set in a block type and reduced in size so that the eye first clings to the royal animal and then to the text.

 1998 – 2002